 Well, ladies, you did it!
 You survived the first two trimesters.
-No, I don’t want to scare you but the third trimester was a hell for me.
+No, I don’t want to scare you but the third trimester was hell for me.
 I still remember it.
 The good news is, when your baby comes in this world, you will instantly feel better and forget everything.
 You will hold your little one soon.

 What to expect now when you are in your third trimester?
 What is normal?
 And, how to know if it is time?
-I will share with you mine experience but I do hope you will feel much better than me.
+I will share with you my experience but I do hope you will feel much better than me.

 Every woman is different.
 Every pregnancy is different.
 Please don’t expect everything you hear or read happen to you too.
 CONSULT with a professional and your doctor about every strange sign or feeling you have.

 From week 28 up until you gave birth 40-42 weeks (when the baby is ready to hug mom), you are in your third trimester of pregnancy.
 Usually, labor starts anywhere between week 38 and week 41.
 If you pass week 42 then your doctor will induce labor.